 PHE FITNESS & CONDITIONING

 Fitness & Conditioning courses are for students in Grade 10, 11 and 12.
 Fitness and Conditioning courses present the valuable opportunity to form a lifelong foundation of personal fitness and a healthy lifestyle.
-They are offered as both co-ed classes and gendered classes.
+We have co-ed and girls classes.
 Anyone is able to take the course they feel most comfortable in (see PHE overview for a detailed description).

 Grade 10 classes use the school Fitness Centre.
 A supplemental fee of $41.80 covers the cost of field trips and additional instructors such as: